jonsabados/crawler/README.md

  bother to check the content type before processing it.
 If someone did do a link to something that caused the html parser to barf it'll just keep on trucking but seems like the type of thing that would be include in enhanced error reporting
  * log level could be made into an argument or read from an environmental variable
- * idle worker pool monitoring stuff could probably be extracted to deal with waiting on workers to finish when they might be producing their own work. the crawl function is very much so larger than I would like, and it very much so feels like the type of thing that could be extracted into something a bit more reusable.
-But, without a second use case that refactoring probably isn't worth the squeeze (it may make it a bit more readable so it could be worth chasing if deadlines aren't an issue).
-I did think about just extracting functions in it, but there is an unfortunate amount of shared state to pass around so felt that doing those extractions wouldn't make anywhere nearly as much sense as doing the proper reusable extraction thing.
+ * idle worker pool monitoring stuff could probably be worked out a bit more and become truly reusable (this would also help with the length of the crawl function).
+That said I started on teasing that out a bit for readability and believe its in a good spot to suck out into a truly reusable and directly tested piece in the event a second use case comes up. its hard to say 100% without that use case, but I believe giving it some sort of worker factory property that is passed on creation would be the start of that.
+The various receiver functions for the `idleWorkerTracker` are exported because of this line of thought.